Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 # Proton-tkg

-## DO NOT REPORT BUGS ENCOUNTERED WITH THIS AT WINEHQ OR VALVESOFTWARE, REPORT HERE INSTEAD !
+## PLEASE DO NOT REPORT BUGS ENCOUNTERED WITH THIS AT WINEHQ OR VALVESOFTWARE, REPORT HERE INSTEAD !

 This is an addon script for [wine-tkg-git](https://github.com/Tk-Glitch/PKGBUILDS/tree/master/wine-tkg-git).